The Pulse: Paris

 Madame Dupont responded that she was alright, but that she was disoriented because he had addressed her with the informal tu, instead of the more appropriate vous, especially given her advanced age.
 She reprimanded the creature, whose name was Balazan, adding that if he insisted on acting like an American, the least he could do was not talk like one.

-Unclear as to the exact meaning of her response, the 533 year-old Apprentice Tactician asked if she would like to sit on a nearby bench.
+Unclear as to the exact meaning of her response, the 533 year-old Master Tactician asked if she would like to sit on a nearby bench.
 Balazan suggested this might be an opportune time for her to learn about the new custodians of the planet.

 The Baulian made a courteous sweep with its eight front arms, gesturing for her to take a seat at the bench beside her.
 Balazan added, “Please, make yourself at home.”

 Balazan considered this the right moment to disabuse the subjugated human of any misunderstanding she entertained about her present situation.
 “Madame Dupont, your cultural expectations of freedom and auto-determination are admirable, yet you’ll find life much easier from now on if you accept the notion that humans no longer control The Planet Formerly Known as Earth.
 Humans had ten thousand years to create a workable planet, but were simply not up to the task.
-This could have been overlooked if humans lived on Mars, yet Earth was far too precious a planet to leave in the hands of habitual mass murderers.”
+This could have been overlooked if humans lived on Mars, yet Earth is far too precious a planet to leave in the hands of habitual mass murderers.”

 Madame Dupont had to sit down to process that particular piece of information.